jtobelem-simplon/training/java/frameworks/springboot/3-jdbc.md

 #### Model

-- Create a simple class Customer :
+- Create a simple class Customer in the package model :

 ![customer](img/customer.png)